Leegenux/Leegenux.github.io/source/_posts/code-your-own-server-client-with-C.md

 }
 ```

-After that, let's construct the server address object using command line parameters.
+After that, let's construct the server address object with command line parameters.
 The member `sin_family` is usually either set to `AF_INET` or ` PF_INET` .
 And the member `sin_addr.s_addr` is actually integer as inner presentation.
-But you can easily get the presentation using provided function `inet_addr`.
+But you can easily get the presentation using function `inet_addr`.
 The last member `sin_zero` is intended for main memory alignment optimization, and should be set 0 manually.

 ```C
 // Construct server address object